c0sogi/LLMChat/readme.md

-# ChatGPT Web App Server 🎉
+# LLMChat 🎉

-👋 Welcome to the ChatGPT Web App Server repository, a full-stack implementation of an API server built with Python FastAPI, and a beautiful frontend powered by Flutter.
+👋 Welcome to the LLMChat repository, a full-stack implementation of an API server built with Python FastAPI, and a beautiful frontend powered by Flutter.
-💬 This project is designed to deliver a seamless chat experience with the advanced GPT-3 model.
+💬 This project is designed to deliver a seamless chat experience with the advanced ChatGPT and other LLM models.
 🔝 Offering a modern infrastructure that can be easily extended when GPT-4's Multimodal and Plugin features become available.
 🚀 Enjoy your stay!